 The False Claims Act will continue to be a major source of revenue for the government, and a major source of potentially catastrophic financial, operational, and reputational risk to individuals and entities that do business with it.

-Since 1986, FCA recoveries have exceeded $62 billion.
+Since 1986, FCA recoveries have exceeded $64 billion.
 At the same time, incentives for relators to bring FCA actions on behalf of the government have remained, and qui tam actions have continued to proliferate.
 Over 600 qui tam actions have been filed each year since 2011,and last year, the government brought a record 250 FCA actions on its own.

 Although the government has increasingly exercised its statutory prerogative to dismiss qui tam actions under recent guidance from the Fraud Section, tenuous allegations continue to be litigated long after the government declines, forcing defendants to zealously defend themselves or risk treble damages, mandatory civil penalties, and likely administrative sanctions.

 In parallel with increasing federal enforcement of the FCA, 31 states now have FCA-like statutes of their own, and interstate coordination of investigation and enforcement efforts, including through sophisticated data analysis and information sharing, is becoming more efficient and robust.
 State Attorneys General and Medicaid Fraud Control Units (MFCUs) are likely to take increasingly significant roles in fraud, waste, and abuse enforcement in the coming years.

 All of this means that those who do business with the United States and state governments need experienced counsel who understands the priorities, procedures, and at times peculiarities of the government, and who maintains close relationships with federal prosecutors, civil enforcement attorneys, agency counsel, and federal program personnel across the country.

 I am one of only a few dozen defense attorneys with an insider’s understanding of the DOJ and the Fraud Section who has also amassed significant criminal, regulatory, and private sector experience.
 My unique knowledge and insight generate exceptional results for clients.